This post may contain affiliate links. Please read our disclosure policy.

 How to Make Roasted Cauliflower

-1. Cut the florets, then transfer your cut florets to a baking sheet.
+1. Cut the Florets.
+Place on a baking sheet.

 Seasoned cauliflower florets on a baking sheet

-1. Toss them with oil and seasonings.
+1. Season and Toss.
+Use enough olive oil to moisten them and any seasonings you like.
 Move them into a single layer.
-(You do not need to cover baking sheet with parchment paper, though you can if you like.)
+(You do not need to cover baking sheet with parchment paper or foil, though you can if you like.)

 Easy roasted cauliflower on a baking sheet